oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 The model files:

 - Define a WebLogic domain with:
-  - Cluster 'cluster-1'.
+  - Cluster `cluster-1`
-  - Admin server 'admin-server'.
+  - Administration Server `admin-server`
-  - A 'cluster-1' targeted `ear` application that's located in the WDT archive ZIP at `wlsdeploy/applications/myapp-v1`.
+  - A `cluster-1` targeted `ear` application that's located in the WDT archive ZIP file at `wlsdeploy/applications/myapp-v1`

 - Leverage macros to inject external values:
-  - The property file's `CLUSTER_SIZE` property is referenced in the model YAML `DynamicClusterSize` and `MaxDynamicClusterSize` fields using a PROP macro.
+  - The property file `CLUSTER_SIZE` property is referenced in the model YAML `DynamicClusterSize` and `MaxDynamicClusterSize` fields using a PROP macro.
-  - The model file's domain name is injected via a custom environment variable named `CUSTOM_DOMAIN_NAME` using an ENV macro.
+  - The model file domain name is injected using a custom environment variable named `CUSTOM_DOMAIN_NAME` using an ENV macro.
     - We set this environment variable later on in this sample using an `env` field in its domain resource.
     - _This conveniently provides a simple way to deploy multiple differently named domains using the same model image._
-  - The model file's admin user name and password are set via a `__weblogic-credentials__` secret macro reference to the WebLogic credential secret.
+  - The model file administrator user name and password are set using a `weblogic-credentials` secret macro reference to the WebLogic credential secret.
     - This secret is in turn referenced using the `weblogicCredentialsSecret` field in the domain resource.
-    - The `__weblogic-credentials__` is a reserved name that always dereferences to the owning domain resource's actual WebLogic credentials secret name.
+    - The `weblogic-credentials` is a reserved name that always dereferences to the owning domain resource actual WebLogic credentials secret name.

 A Model in Image image can contain multiple properties files, archive ZIP files, and YAML files, but in this sample we use just one of each.
-For a full discussion of Model in Images model file naming conventions, file loading order, and macro syntax please refer to Model Files chapter in the Model in Image user documentation (link TBD).
+For a full discussion of Model in Images model file naming conventions, file loading order, and macro syntax, see [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}) in the Model in Image user documentation.

 {{% /expand%}}

-#### Initial use case - image creation step - creating the image with WIT
+#### Creating the image with WIT

-> JRF Note: If you are using JRF in this sample, substitute `JRF` for each occurances of `WLS` in the imagetool command line below, plus substitute `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4` for the `--fromImage` value.
+> **JRF Note:** If you are using JRF in this sample, substitute `JRF` for each occurrence of `WLS` in the `imagetool` command line below, plus substitute `container-registry.oracle.com/middleware/fmw-infrastructure:12.2.1.4` for the `--fromImage` value.

-By this point we have staged all of the files needed for image `model-in-image:WLS-v1`, they include:
+At this point, we have staged all of the files needed for image `model-in-image:WLS-v1`, they include:

 {{%expand "Click here to expand." %}}

-  - /tmp/mii-sample/model-images/weblogic-deploy-tooling.zip
+  - `/tmp/mii-sample/model-images/weblogic-deploy-tooling.zip`
-  - /tmp/mii-sample/model-images/model-in-image__WLS-v1/model.10.yaml
+  - `/tmp/mii-sample/model-images/model-in-image__WLS-v1/model.10.yaml`
-  - /tmp/mii-sample/model-images/model-in-image__WLS-v1/model.10.properties
+  - `/tmp/mii-sample/model-images/model-in-image__WLS-v1/model.10.properties`
-  - /tmp/mii-sample/model-images/model-in-image__WLS-v1/archive.zip
+  - `/tmp/mii-sample/model-images/model-in-image__WLS-v1/archive.zip`

-If you don't see the `weblogic-deploy-tooling.zip` file it means you missed a step in the prerequisites.
+If you don't see the `weblogic-deploy-tooling.zip` file, then it means that you missed a step in the prerequisites.

 {{% /expand%}}

-Now let's use the image tool to create an image named `model-in-image:WLS-v1` that's layered on a base WebLogic image.
+Now let's use the Image Tool to create an image named `model-in-image:WLS-v1` that's layered on a base WebLogic image.
 We've already set up this tool during the prerequisite steps at the beginning of this sample.

-**Please run the following commands to create the model image and verify that it worked:**
+Run the following commands to create the model image and verify that it worked:

 {{%expand "Click here to expand." %}}